-Find out if your account has been hacked
+Find out if your Google Account has been hacked

 If you notice any of these signs, someone else may be using your Google Account.

-Important: If you think someone else is using your Google Account, change your password immediately for:
+Important: If you think someone else is signed in to your Google Account, change your password immediately for:

-- Your Google Account (if you didn’t already change it after you noticed suspicious activity)
+- Your Google Account, if you didn’t change it already

-- Apps and sites where you use the same password you used for your Google Account
+- That you use the same password you used for your Google Account

-- Apps and sites that contact you through your Google Account email address
+- That contact you through your Google Account email address

-- Apps and sites where you sign in with your Google Account email address
+- Where you sign in with your Google Account email address

-- Apps and sites for which you’ve saved passwords in your Google Account
+- Where you saved passwords in your Google Account